fagossa/play-prometheus/Readme.md

 ## Grafana

 The Dashboard is now available at `http://localhost:3000` using the following credentials

 - username: admin
 - password: admin

-The password is stored in the `config.monitoring` env file
+The password is stored in the `config.monitoring` env file.

 Once logged in you need to: